AhmadFayyas/HandySpec/README.md

 [![Platform](https://img.shields.io/cocoapods/p/HandySpec.svg?style=flat)](https://cocoapods.org/pods/HandySpec)
 -->

-**HandySpec** is a library for applying [specification deisgn pattern](https://en.wikipedia.org/wiki/Specification_pattern) for your porject written in Swift.
+**HandySpec** is a lightweight library for applying [specification deisgn pattern](https://en.wikipedia.org/wiki/Specification_pattern) for your porject written in Swift.
 Furthermore, it contains helpers to validate the specification in order to make it more useful and more expressive.

 - [Features](#features)
 - [Running the Example](#running-the-example)